Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 </TabItem>
 </Tabs>

 By adding these few lines to your code, you just created your first service.
-For now, this service doesn’t do anything because it is empty, but you still can see and access it.

-Let’s try to see it by lauching a detection:
+For now, this service doesn’t do anything because it is empty, but you still can see and access it by lauching a detection:

 1. Save the file, then compile and upload the project to the board.
 2. Using the command `pyluos-shell` in a terminal, you should see the following routing table: